shriram1056/javascript-project-1/README.md

 # javascript-project-1
-</br> bunch of web apps made to learn javascript and dynamic behavior
+</br> bunch of web apps made to practise javascript and dynamic behavior